Around 15,000 Kanal State Land Retrieved From Encroachers, Land Grabbers - UrduPoint

 Around 15,000 Kanal State Land Retrieved From Encroachers, Land Grabbers

-The Islamabad Capital Territory (ICT) administration has recovered around 15,000 kanal state land from encroachers and land grabbers during the last year that also included 8,000 kanal of forest land

-ISLAMABAD (UrduPoint / Pakistan Point News - 5th Mar, 2020 ) :The Islamabad Capital Territory (ICT) administration has recovered around 15,000 kanal state land from encroachers and land grabbers during the last year that also included 8,000 kanal of forest land.
+ISLAMABAD, Mar 8 (UrduPoint / Pakistan Point News - 8th Mar, 2020 ) :The Islamabad Capital Territory (ICT) administration has recovered around 15,000 kanal state land from encroachers and land grabbers during the last year including 8,000 kanal forest land.

-"Some 1,000 acres (8,000 kanal) of forest land have been handed over to the Punjab Forest Department on which massive forestation is being carried out," Deputy Commissioner Islamabad Hamza Shafqaat told APP on Thursday in an exclusive interview.
+"Some 1,000 acres (8,000 kanal) of forest land have been handed over to the Punjab Forest Department on which massive forestation is being carried out," Deputy Commissioner Islamabad Hamza Shafqaat told APP.

-Similarly, some 7,000 kanal land were freed from illegal possession of land grabbers that included 8 kilometer (km) stretch on the Kashmir Highway, and 20 km in Tarnol and Rawat, Grand Trunk (GT) Road.
+Similarly, some 7,000 kanal land was freed from illegal possession of land grabbers including 8 kilometer (km) patch on the Kashmir Highway, and 20 km in Tarnol and Rawat, Grand Trunk (GT) Road.

 Hamza said some 500 shops along the G.T road had also been demolished to clear the Right of Way (RoW).
 The land related to the RoW had been handed over to the National Highway Authority (NHA), which would be utilized for developing road infrastructure in the area, he maintained.